ozturkosu/cms_topn/README.md

 # Count-Min Sketch and The Top-N implementation
 The count-min sketch is a summary structure for the frequencies of events in a data stream.
 It is simply a matrix which has n rows and m columns.
 One independent hash function which maps an item to a number from 1 to m is required for each row.
 The matrix is updated for every item added with the help of these hash functions and the resulting table can be used for the queries.

 The CM sketch structure is enough to calculate the frequency of a tuple.
 However we need more to find the top-n items.
 After updates, it is not possible to get the top-n tuples from sketch but we can update another structure which keeps the most frequent n items during the iteration.
-The additional structure is used to keep top n items at the end of the each iteration.
+The additional structure is used to keep top-n items at the end of the each iteration.

 The CM sketch and the additional structure allows us to combine the separately computed results of subsets.
 After collecting sub-results, we can add the matrices and evaluate each different top-n candidate from the subsets again according to the total matrix.
 This gives a good approximation for the top-n of all data because each matrix also contains information about  the items in the corresponding subset even if the items is not included in the top-n for this subset of data.